Don’t Get Fooled!

 Scammers may try to convince their victims to lie to anyone who asks questions.
 Please keep this in mind when we are asking questions and informing our customers about scams.
 Our goal is to make you stop and think about what is going on.

-Soliciting account numbers, PINs, or one-time codes received via text or phone.
+Soliciting account numbers, PINs, or one-time passcodes received via text or phone.

-Using phone numbers that appear similar to First Century Bank’s official contact numbers.
+Using caller ID phone numbers that appear similar to official First Century Bank contact numbers.

 Please be advised that First Century Bank will never initiate contact via text message or phone call and request account information.
 To safeguard your financial data, we recommend: